Background

 • Review draft reporting templates and draft reports and suggest revisions where appropriate.

-• Provide expert advice identifying national congenital anomaly issues that should be considered for reporting and the means by which such data can be accessed.
+• Provide expert advice identifying national congenital anomaly issues that should be considered for reporting and how such data can be accessed.

 • Provide expert advice regarding possible ways by which feedback can be given to: